reign0ver/REST_API_Calculator/README.md

 And this is an example of how design patterns help us to make our code better, Facade provides us with a unified and simple class to access a more complex system.

-So how this works (in case you want to prove it):
+So this is how it works (in case you want to test it):

 *We are going to send from our frontend a request with JSON by POST with the next structure->